-Please bookmark the department's main Teacher Licensure page so that you have a reference for all the Licensure program requirements for secondary-school mathematics teaching.
+Please bookmark the department's main Educator Licensure page so that you have a reference for all the Licensure program requirements for secondary-school mathematics teaching.

 As noted above, there are two endorsements in mathematics for those with licensure in another area.